zephyris/openttd-ttf/readme.md

 Extensive coverage of: `Greek and Coptic` and `Cyrillic`.

 ## Using in OpenTTD

+If you are using OpenTTD 14.0 or later, these come included with the game.
+They are enabled by default, and you can toggle them using `Game Options > Graphics > Use traditional sprite font`.

+### Manual installation

+If you would like to manually install them then follow these instructions.
+This lets you use the latest updates, use thm in older versions of OpenTTD, use custom size/style combinations, etc.

 1. Download the typeface (font) TTF files.
 For each link, download the TTF file by clicking on "View raw": [OpenTTD-Sans.ttf](openttd-sans/OpenTTD-Sans.ttf), [OpenTTD-Serif.ttf](openttd-serif/OpenTTD-Serif.ttf) and [OpenTTD-Small.ttf](openttd-small/OpenTTD-Small.ttf).
 2. Install as normal for your operating system.
 In Windows, double-click on the TTF file to open it, then click "Install" in the top left.
 3. Set up OpenTTD to use the fonts.
 In your [openttd.cfg](https://wiki.openttd.org/en/Archive/Manual/Settings/Openttd.cfg) file, change the font settings to the following: